Eliza Haywood: Fiction

 The Distress'd Orphan; or Love in a Madhouse (1726) is a novella that relates the plight of a woman falsely imprisoned in a private madhouse.
 In Patrick Spedding's A Bibliography of Eliza Haywood, he notes that The Distress'd Orphan; or Love in a Madhouse was more "enduringly popular", "reprinted more often, in larger editions, and remained in print for a longer period, than...
 Love in Excess" (p.
 21).
 It recounts the story of Annilia, who is an orphan and heiress.
-Her uncle and guardian Giraldo plans to gain access to her fortune by having her marry his son, Horatio.
+Her uncle and guardian Giraldo plan to gain access to her fortune by having her marry his son, Horatio.
 When Annilia meets Colonel Marathon at a dance and they fall in love, she rejects her uncle's plan and prepares to move out of his home.
 In response, Giraldo declares her insane and has her confined in a private madhouse, so gaining control over her inheritance.
 Annilia languishes in the madhouse until Marathon enters it as a supposed patient and rescues her.

 The Adventures of Eovaii: A Pre-Adamitical History (1736), also entitled The Unfortunate Princess (1741), is a satire of Prime Minister Robert Walpole, told through a sort of oriental fairy tale.
 The Anti-Pamela; or, Feign'd Innocence Detected (1741) is a satirical response to Samuel Richardson's didactic novel Pamela, or, Virtue Rewarded (1740), making fun of the idea of bargaining one's maidenhead for a place in society.
 (Their contemporary Henry Fielding also reacted to Pamela in 1741 with An Apology for the Life of Mrs. Shamela Andrews.)
 The Fortunate Foundlings (1744) is a picaresque novel, in which two children of opposite sex experience the world differently, in line with their gender.

 The History of Miss Betsy Thoughtless (1751) is a sophisticated, multi-plot novel that has been deemed the first in English to explore female development in English.
 Betsy leaves her emotionally and financially abusive husband Munden and experiences independence for a time before she decides to marry again.
 Written a few years before her marriage-conduct books were published, the novel contains advice in the form of quips from Lady Trusty.
 Her "patriarchal conduct-book advice to Betsy is often read literally as Haywood's new advice for her female audience.
-However, Haywood's audience consisted of both men and women, and Lady Trusty's bridal admonitions, the most conservative and patriarchal words of advice in the novel, are contradictory and impossible for any woman to execute completely.
+However, Haywood's audience consisted of both men and women, and Lady Trusty's bridal admonitions, the most conservative and patriarchal words of advice in the novel, are contradictory and impossible for any woman to execute completely."